February 28, 2013

 No comments:

-Adai/Lentil Crepes is a very famous dish of Tamil Nadu,India.
-Made out of a mixture of various lentils and rice.Makes a very healthy breakfast which is protein rich .
-This can be given to kids in their lunch box or even served as an after school snack when they get back home .
+Makes a very healthy breakfast or dinner option which is relished by most people .
+Adai can be given to kids in their lunch box or even served as an after school snack .When served as lunch box option ,it keeps the children fill till such time they get back home .

-If following vegan diet , then butter and avial combination can be avoided ,instead it can be had with coconut chutney or tomato chutney.
+If following vegan diet , then butter and avial combination can be avoided ,instead it can be had with coconut chutney or tomato chutney

 Preparation Time : 4-5 hours